 The book opens with an intriguing prologue in which wealthy scientist and atheist Edmond Kirsch meets with the leaders of three of the most powerful world religions: Judaism, Christianity and Islam.
 Kirsch makes a promise about a discovery he has made.
 Kirsch says his promise, “will not shake [religion’s] foundations.
 It will shatter them”.
 With this intriguing set up, the novel continues into Chapter 1 with Brown’s well-known protagonist Robert Langdon in Spain.
 Unlike Brown’s previous novels, Origin has an emphasis on modern art rather than classic Renaissance pieces used in the previous books.
-Langdon is out of his comfort zone in the Guggenheim Museum surrounded by modern art and immediately outfitted with an earpiece containing a personalized guide to the museum which Langdon later realizes is actually a supercomputer named Winston.
+Langdon is out of his comfort zone in the Guggenheim Museum surrounded by modern art and immediately outfitted with an earpiece containing a personalized guide to the museum which Langdon later realizes is actually a supercomputer AI program named Winston.
 Winston helps Langdon later in the novel, providing essential clues and information.
 The prologue foreshadows both the plot and the theme for the remainder of the book.
 The plot revolves around the promise made by Kirsch, which also exemplifies the main theme of pitting science against religion.

 Langdon exemplifies his own attempts to reconcile the differences of science and religion in a conversation before the announcement with Kirsch in which Kirsch references something Langdon had said to him months before, “science and religion are often attempting to tell the same story in two different languages”.
 Despite Langdon’s reservations about the discovery and the potential fall out, he and museum curator Ambra Vidal team up to revenge Edmond Kirsch after Kirsch is shot in the head by the carefully concealed weapon of a guest added last minute to the list.
-In the aftermath of the shooting, Langdon embarks on his mission of Origin, which is to honor his friend’s memory by releasing his final message and discovery to the world by discovering the 47-character line of poetry that unlocks the portal where his message is stored.
-By choosing this path Langdon is furthering the mission of science above religion, but holding on the idea that religion can adapt to respond and strengthen the base of its followers much like it had centuries before with other new discoveries that questioned the order of the world.
+In the aftermath of the shooting, Langdon embarks on his mission of Origin, which is to honor his friend’s memory by releasing his final message and discovery to the world by unlocking the 47-character line of poetry to the portal where the message is stored.
+By choosing this path Langdon is furthering the mission of science above religion, but retaining the idea that religion can adapt to, respond and strengthen the base of its followers much like it had centuries before with other new discoveries that questioned the order of the world.

-All the while the book is filled with suspicions and conspiracies about who is responsible for the course of events that night.
+All the while the book is filled with suspicions and conspiracies revolving around who is responsible for the course of events that night.
 Prime suspect, besides Langdon, is Bishop Valdespino of Spain.
-He looks guilty due to his tattoo tying him to the ultra-conservative era of Spain’s history and his suspicious behavior that night.
-Which was not in fact tied to the murder of Kirsch and his science, but his own secret love with the dying king of Spain.
+He appears guilty due to his tattoo tying him to the ultra-conservative era of Spain’s history and his suspicious behavior that night.
+The bishop was not in fact tied to the murder of Kirsch and his science, but his own secret love with the dying king of Spain.
 The character Valdespino is a clear contrast to obvious progressive Catholic priest, Father Beña, of the Sagrada Familia church.
 Father Beña explains the Sagrada Familia church to Langdon as a blend between “God, science and nature”.
 It is with this outlook of an intertwined reality of the scientific and spiritual world that Beña refers to Christianity as a “work in progress”.
 The characterization of Beña as a helpful and important character in the novel explores the ideas he holds in high regard with the reader.
-In the contrast between initially villanized Valdespino and Beña, Brown shows the different outlooks of the theme but also is tempted by Father Beña’s ability to overlook the differences in the face of his fate.
+In the contrast between initially villainized Valdespino and Beña, Brown shows the different outlooks of the theme, but also is tempted by Father Beña’s ability to overlook the differences in the face of his fate.